 - Dull pain in your buttocks

 - One or both legs or feet feel cold

 - Impotence or the inability to maintain an erection

-Because the signs of PAD can be easily overlooked or excused as tiredness or fatigue, or masked by conditions such as peripheral neuropathy, it is important that you’re mindful of common risk factors (i.e., over 50, if you were ever a smoker, if you are diabetic) and if you are experiencing one or more of the signs and symptoms.
+Because the signs of PAD can be easily excused as tiredness or fatigue, or masked by conditions such as peripheral neuropathy, it is important that you’re mindful of common risk factors.
+Some of the risk factors include a history of smoking, diabetes, obesity, and age.